Inclusive Information and Communication Technologies (IICT)

 Consortium Meeting 2022

-The consortium for the Innosuisse IICT Flagship took place on September 20, 2022, at the Swiss Digital Center in Sierre.
-It brought together all the partners for a day of restitution and sharing of the work done since the beginning of the project in March 2022.
-This event, carried out in a hybrid form (face-to-face-remote), brought together more than 60 participants, representing the different partners of this national-scale project: Together, we are developing digital solutions for people with disabilities.
-These include language simplification, sign language translations and audio description.
+The consortium for the Innosuisse IICT Flagship met on September 20, 2022, at the Swiss Digital Center in Sierre.
+It brought together all partners for a day of reporting and sharing of work carried out since the project began in March 2022.
+This event, held in a hybrid format (in-person and remote), gathered over 60 participants, representing the various partners of this national-scale project: Together, we develop digital solutions for people with disabilities.
+This includes language simplification, sign language translations, and audio description.

 November 2021

-Over CHF 12 million to make information and communication technologies more inclusive
+Over 12 million francs to make information and communication technologies more inclusive

-Providing access to information for people with disabilities is a technological challenge at a time when communication channels are multiplying.
-An international consortium of researchers, public and private partners, led by the University of Zurich and including the Idiap Research Institute and Icare in French-speaking Switzerland, has just received support of nearly CHF 6 million from Innosuisse, supplemented by CHF 6 million from private partners, to meet this challenge.
-Having access to a simplified text, having a translation or evaluation in sign language, listening to an audio description, are all indispensable tools for many people.
-Despite the multiplication of communication channels, including people with disabilities is still a challenge.
-This is why this project brings together several partners of excellence, such as the University of Zurich, the University of Teacher Education and, on the French-speaking side, the Idiap Research Institute and the Icare Research Institute.
+Providing access to information for people with disabilities is a technological challenge in an era of multiplying communication channels.
+An international consortium combining researchers, public and private partners, led by the University of Zurich and including the Idiap Research Institute and Icare in French-speaking Switzerland, has just received nearly 6 million francs in support from Innosuisse, supplemented by 6 million from private partners, to address this challenge.
+Access to simplified text, having a translation or evaluation in sign language, listening to an audio description – these are all essential tools for many people.
+Despite the proliferation of communication channels, including people with disabilities remains a challenge.
+This is why this project brings together several excellent partners, such as the University of Zurich, the University of Teacher Education in Special Needs, and, in French-speaking Switzerland, the Idiap Research Institute and the Icare Research Institute.

-“At Idiap, we are not only specialised in spoken language processing, but also in sign language.
-In this project, these two areas of expertise will be used to develop applications for evaluating signed language in the context of e-learning methods and audio descriptions,” explains Mathew Magimai-Doss, senior researcher in the speech processing research group.
-“With machine learning tools, for example, we could use a more direct approach to simplify texts for people with mental disabilities.
+“At Idiap, we specialize not only in spoken language processing but also in sign language.
+In this project, these two areas of expertise will be used to develop sign language evaluation applications within online learning methods and audio descriptions,” explains Mathew Magimai-Doss, senior researcher in the speech processing research group.
+“With machine learning tools, for example, we could use a more direct approach to simplify texts for people with intellectual disabilities.
 Currently, text simplification processes involve many complex iterative rules,” adds Julien Torrent, Innovation Manager at the Icare Research Institute.
-Beyond scientific research, the aim is to develop tools that can be used transversally on several platforms and meet different needs.
+Beyond scientific research, the goal is to develop tools that can be used transversally across multiple platforms and meet different needs.
 Applications range from information related to natural hazards to access to official documents.
-To achieve this, it is necessary, for example, to be able to simplify a text to make it understandable, while keeping its meaning, or to make a subtitle or an audio description of images.
+To achieve this, it is necessary, for example, to be able to simplify a text to make it understandable while retaining its meaning, or to create a subtitle or audio description of images.
 These are all scientific and technical challenges.
-Public and private partners to implement the technologies Far from being limited to academic research, the project includes several partners who will be responsible for the practical implementation of the technologies developed.
-In collaboration with the Swiss Federation of the Deaf, several federal actors will be involved, including the Federal Office for Equality for People with Disabilities, Swiss TXT (in conjunction with the Swiss Broadcasting Corporation), the Federal Social Insurance Office, the Federal Office of Public Health, the Federal Office for Civil Protection and MeteoSwiss.
-The private insurer Zurich and the Austrian company Capito, which produces simplified versions of texts, are also involved in the project.
+Public and private partners to implement technologies.
+Far from being limited to academic research, the project includes several partners who will be responsible for the practical implementation of the developed technologies.
+In collaboration with the Swiss Federation of the Deaf, several federal actors will be involved, including the Federal Office for the Equality of Persons with Disabilities, Swiss TXT (in connection with SRG SSR), the Federal Social Insurance Office, the Federal Office of Public Health, the Federal Office for Civil Protection, and MeteoSwiss.
+The private insurer Zurich and the Austrian company Capito, which produces simplified versions of texts, are also associated with the project.
 The goal?
-To be able to communicate key information to people with disabilities.
-The project will start in 2022 and is planned to last 4 years under the umbrella of Innosuisse’s new Flagship initiative, which aims to support systemic innovation.
+To be able to communicate vital information to people with disabilities.
+The project will start in 2022 and is planned to last 4 years under the aegis of Innosuisse’s new Flagship initiative, which aims to support systemic innovation.
 It is one of the projects selected following the first call in January 2021.
-The Icare research institute, based at TechnoArk in Sierre (Valais – Switzerland).
-Its expertise and research focuses on object identification, computer vision and machine learning.
-These innovations are embedded in mobile devices that can communicate and interact with multiple value-added services available in the cloud.
+The Icare Research Institute, based at TechnoArk in Sierre (Valais – Switzerland).
+Its expertise and research focus on object identification, computer vision and machine learning.
+These innovations are integrated into mobile devices capable of communicating and interacting with multiple value-added services available in the cloud.
 The Icare research institute was created in 1991, on the initiative of the School of Computer Science in Sierre.
-Constituted as an association, its members, represented on the committee, include the State of Valais, Sierre Region, the municipality of Sierre and the HES-SO Valais-Wallis.
-The Idiap research institute has been one of the world’s specialists in artificial intelligence for 30 years.
-Speech and visual recognition, human-computer interaction, robotics and language analysis are some of the fields of competence of the Institute.
-Based in Martigny, Valais, the institute is involved in local, national and international projects.
-The non-profit Idiap Foundation was created in 1991 by the City of Martigny, the State of Valais, the Federal Institute of Technology in Lausanne, the University of Geneva and Swisscom.
+Constituted as an association, its members, represented on the committee, include the State of Valais, Sierre Région, the municipality of Sierre, and HES-SO Valais-Wallis.
+The Idiap Research Institute has been one of the world’s specialists in artificial intelligence for 30 years.
+Speech and visual recognition, human-machine interaction, robotics, and language analysis are some of the Institute’s areas of expertise.
+Based in Martigny, Valais, the institute is involved in local, national, and international projects.
+The non-profit Idiap Foundation was created in 1991 by the City of Martigny, the State of Valais, the Swiss Federal Institute of Technology Lausanne, the University of Geneva, and Swisscom.